Skip to content

 0.75 / 1

-The company reports information on efforts to reduce odour at both processing and manufacturing facilities which include equipping air scrubbers and filters, thermal oxidation of effluents, etc. The evidence reported is not externally verified.
+The company reports information on efforts to reduce odour at both processing and manufacturing facilities which include equipping air scrubbers and filters and thermal oxidation of effluents.
+Evidence is not externally verified.

 • Y